armhzjz/DenseNet/README.md

 <br>Finally, a [kaggle kernel is found in here](https://www.kaggle.com/ahernandez1/mydensenet-implementation) in case the reader is interested in a cifar-10 evaluation (i.e. not only a rough comparison as the one provided in this repository).

+***:** This DenseNet package can be installed via pip.
+You may find it [here](https://pypi.org/project/DenseNet-armhzjz/).
+This wheel package was created for testing purposes of this implementation and it is not likely to be mantained over future versions of python.

 ## Content <a name = "content"></a>

 * [DenseNet implementation as a Package](https://github.com/armhzjz/DenseNet/tree/master/DenseNet)